You are here

 - Submission of housing deposit fee

-- Attendance at a STAR advising day by July 16, 2016 and enrollment in the specifically designated STS Seminar for your chosen program.
+- Attendance at one of the first three STAR advising days, and enrollment in the specifically designated STS Seminar for your chosen program.

 - Registration of the STS Seminar will occur during your STAR day.
 For more information about STAR days click here.

 NOTE: Application to the SAS Transfer Knights will not be considered until your transfer evaluation has been completed by the SAS Transfer Center and you have been invited to attend a STAR Day.
-Transfer evaluations are processed daily through early August but we will only admit students who attend a STAR day by July 16, 2016.
+Transfer evaluations are processed daily through early August but we will only admit students who attend one of the first three STAR days.